 Apparently the executives at FOX didn’t get that memo.

-For the show’s second season, FOX decided to move Dark Angel to Friday nights as a lead in for their new show, Pasedena, in efforts to buck the curse of the Friday night death slot.
+For the show’s second season, FOX decided to move Dark Angel to Friday nights as a lead in for their new show, Pasadena, in efforts to buck the curse of the Friday night death slot.
 FOX also shifted Dark Angel to the 8:00 time slot and the second season premiered on Friday, September 28, 2001.
 This proved to be an unwise decision.
 In typical FOX fashion, they took another show from a winning time slot and moved it to another night, resulting in Dark Angel losing many of its viewers from the previous season.
-When Pasedena was canned, FOX moved Dark Angel back into its 9:00 time slot, still on Fridays, in an effort to salvage the ratings, but this proved unsuccessful.
+When Pasadena was canned, FOX moved Dark Angel back into its 9:00 time slot, still on Fridays, in an effort to salvage the ratings, but this proved unsuccessful.
 The total season average of viewers dropped from 10 million in Season 1 to about 6 million, with the 18-49 demographic dropping from 7 to somewhere between the 3-4 range.
 With the show on the cancellation bubble, James Cameron stepped in to co-write and direct the Season 2 finale, “Freak Nation.”
 Despite the episode written as a series finale, it also doubled as a potential spark for FOX to renew the show for a third season, and this was reflected in the episode’s explosive and optimistic end.
-After “Freak Nation” aired, FOX informed the producers that they were cancelling the show in favor of Joss Whedon’s Firefly, and we all know what happened to that series.
+After “Freak Nation” aired, FOX informed the producers that they were cancelling the show in favor of Joss Whedon’s Firefly (and we all know what happened to that series).

 WARNING: this review may contain spoilers.